Why is talking so difficult when we’re in a heightened state?

-And this is *not* just for people experiencing trauma or extreme mental illness, this is truth for all of us!!!
+And this is *not* just for people experiencing trauma or extreme mental illness, this is true for all of us!!!

 (You know when you have an argument with your partner and then you think of all the good things to say the next day?
 When your Pre Frontal Cortex is active again?
 Yep.
 That’s why!)